Skip to main content Skip to footer

 Before the flood:

-• Get sandbags and waterproof plywood sheets
+• Get sandbags and waterproof plywood sheets.

-• Move valuable appliances/furniture to higher floors
+• Move valuable appliances and furniture to higher floors.

-• Stock up on drinking water and food
+• Stock up on drinking water and food.

 During the flood:

-• Seal windows, doors and drainage openings
+• Seal windows, doors and drain openings.

-• Switch off electrical appliances/heaters
+• Switch off electrical appliances and heaters.

-• Switch off fuses, if possible, due to the risk of electric shock
+• Switch off fuses, if possible, due to the risk of electric shock.

-• Empty the cellar
+• Empty the cellar.

-• Check backwater flaps
+• Check backwater flaps.

-• Do not drive through flooded streets
+• Do not drive through flooded streets.

-• Do not enter any bank areas
+• Do not enter river banks.

-• Follow the instructions of the emergency services
+• Follow the instructions of the emergency services.

 After the flood:

-• Take photos of the damage for the insurance company
+• Take photos of the damage for the insurance company.

-• Only pump out water when the groundwater level has dropped sufficiently
+• Only pump out water when the groundwater level has dropped sufficiently.

-• Dry rooms quickly to avoid mold
+• Dry rooms quickly to avoid mold.

-• Have the electrics checked by a specialist
+• Have the electrics checked by a specialist.

 Avoiding accidents - what you can do to protect yourself